Tokenization is the process of developing a virtual token on a blockchain to represent a fractional ownership of a real-world asset.

 To launch a successful real estate STO, issuers will need to meet compliance standards, create a stable governance structure, and have shares that are able to be traded on the secondary markets called Alternative Trading System platforms (“ATS”) in the US, Europe and Asia.

-Finally, the minted real estate STO tokens must be compatible with the chosen regulated ATSs to be listed and tradable.
-This challenge should be addressed beforehand as different tokenization platforms and ATSs have different standards and protocols – some are still being restructured or developed.
+Finally, the minted real estate STO tokens must be compatible with the chosen regulated ATS platforms to be listed and tradable.
+This challenge should be addressed beforehand as different tokenization platforms and ATS platforms have different standards and blockchain protocols.

 The STO issuers should establish contacts with the ATS of their choice before the primary issuance to ensure that the issuer’s and platform’s configurations of digital securities match and the pre-listing procedures required by the ATS are adhered to.